40 Fun Party Wedding Games for Your Guests

 Looking for fun wedding game ideas that'll get guests of all ages involved?
 Try the classic freeze dance with a romantic twist.
 When the music stops, everyone must freeze mid-move—no matter how dramatic the pose.
 It's simple, high-energy, and guaranteed to fill the dance floor with laughter.

-Wedding twist: Use songs that are meaningful to your relationship for extra sentimentality.
+Wedding twist: Use songs meaningful to your relationship for extra sentimentality.
 Freezing during your first dance song hits different!

 Guest Book Jenga